aicers/crusher/README.md

 <!-- markdownlint-enable -->

 - `giganto_name`: This must match with the DNS name in the certificate.
-- `log_dir`: If not provided, logs are printed to stdout/stderr.
+- `log_dir`: The log file, named time-series-generator.log, is generated in the specified directory.
+If not provided, logs are printed to stdout/stderr.

 ## Configuration Example